 VENERATION OF THE SEPULCHRE OF THE APOSTLE SAINT JAMES

 Go around the temple to the main facade, the Obradoiro.
 Observe its grandiosity: you are here, where you longed to be.
 Make the sign of the Cross and begin to climb the stairs.
 Don’t rush, this is the arrival point, the time to enjoy each step you take.
 I was glad when they said to me “Let us go to the house of the LORD“!
 Our feet have been standing within your gates, O Jerusalem.

 You are welcomed by this magnificent Romanesque work representing the Story of Salvation.
 To the left, the desire of the coming of Christ, symbolised by four prophets from the Old Testament.
 To the right, the annunciation of Christ by the four Apostles; the New Testament.
 In the centre, Christ surrounded by his glory.
 He is the temple, the mediator between God and men, the priest.
 He is the door.
 Through Him we communicate with divine life, through Him we enter true life through faith.
 In the central column, the mullion, Saint James, the Apostle, sent by Christ to transmit that faith to us.
 Through faith, enter the door, which is Christ, and say: “I believe in one God…”

-Our visit takes us to the Main Altar, which we circle through the right side in order to climb up and embrace the image of the Apostle which presides the temple.
+Our visit takes us to the Main Altar, which we circle in order to climb up and embrace the image of the Apostle which presides the temple.
 Thank you my friend Saint James, brother Saint James, for helping me to get here!
 Thank you for your company, for your testimony and your legacy!

 Under the altar of this crypt lies the true destination of The Way: the walls of the ancient tomb and in the centre the urn containing the remains of the Apostle.
 And you are here, Saint James, in this part of the world.
 You arrived here to announce Christ and here you remain to encourage our search and our faith.
 Strengthen my faith, my Christian life, which so often seems to wane.
 You the strong, you the intrepid, you Son of Thunder.